root-project/root/README/ReleaseNotes/v622/index.md

 - `ROOT::GetImplicitMTPoolSize` has been deprecated in favor of the newly added `ROOT::GetThreadPoolSize` and will be removed in v6.24.
+- Manually setting `TThreadedObject::fgMaxSlots` is deprecated: TThreadedObject now increases the number of slots on-demand rather than running out and throwing an exception

 ## Core Libraries

 - The `ACLiC` can be configured to pass options to the `rootcling` invocation by enabling in the `.rootrc` the `ACLiC.ExtraRootclingFlags [-opts]` line.
+- A call to `ROOT::EnableThreadSafety` is not required before using `TThreadExecutor` or `TTreeProcessorMT` anymore
+- `TTreeProcessorMT` does not silently activate implicit multi-threading features anymore.
+An explicit call to `ROOT::EnableImplicitMT` is required instead
+- `TTreeProcessorMT` now has a constructor argument to set the number of threads for its thread-pool

 ## I/O Libraries